Cumans: Golden Horde and Byzantine mercenaries

+In 1239–1240, large groups of Cumans fleeing from the Mongols crossed the Danube.
+These groups wandered for a long time to find a suitable place to settle in Thrace.
+John III Doukas Vatatzes who wanted to prevent Cumans invasion of Empire of Nicaea lands and to benefit from their military capabilities invited Cumans in Empire of Nicaea service.
+He settled some of them in Thrace and Macedonia, and some in Anatolia to the Meander (Menderes) valley and some to the Phrygia and Bithynia.
+These Cumans preserved their identity after the Ottomans conquered the lands they lived in.
+It is accepted that some of the Cumans who settled in West Anatolia during the reign of Emperor John III Dukas Vatatzes of Nicaea are the ancestors of a part of the community called Manavs living in Northwest Anatolia today.

+Traces of Cumans in Romania

+Toponyms pointing at a Cuman presence were preserved in names of villages and places in the Wallachian Plain, for example: Comana, Comanca, Câmpia Comancei and Valea Comancei in Olt County, Comanii Vechi, Comăneanca (Prahova County), Vadul Cumanilor (near Calafat).

+Culture

+Horses were central to Cuman culture and way of life, and their main activity was animal husbandry.
+The knight Robert de Clari described the Cumans as nomadic warriors who raised horses, sheep, goats, camels, and cattle.
+They moved north with their herds in summer and returned south in winter.
+Some of the Cumans led a semi-settled life and took part in trading and farming, as well as blacksmithing, furriery, shoe making, saddle making, bow making, and clothes making.
 They mainly sold and exported animals, mostly horses, and animal products.
 They attached feeding sacks to the bridles of their horses, allowing them to cover great distances.
 They could go on campaign with little baggage and carry everything they needed.
 They wore sheepskin and were armed with composite bows and arrows.
 They prayed to the first animal they saw in the morning.
 Like the Bulgars, the Cumans were known to drink blood from their horse (they would cut a vein) when they ran out of water far from an available source.
 Their traditional diet consisted of soup with millet and meat and included beer, curdled mare's milk, kumis, and bread (though bread could be rare depending on location).

 The fundamental unit of Cuman society was the family, made up of blood relatives.
 A group of families formed a clan, led by a chief; a group of clans formed a tribe, led by a khan.
 A typical Cuman clan was named after an object, animal, or a leader of the clan.
 The names of the leaders of clans or tribes sometimes ended in "apa/aba".
 Cuman names were descriptive and represented a personal trait or an idea.
 Clans lived together in movable settlements named 'Cuman towers' by Kievan Rus' chroniclers.